c4tom/DreamDevBox/docs/custom-container/enable-elk-stack.rst

 .. seealso:: :ref:`env_file`

-3. Start the Devilbox
+3. Start the DreamDevBox
 ---------------------

-The final step is to start the Devilbox with ELK stack.
+The final step is to start the DreamDevBox with ELK stack.

 Let's assume you want to start ``php``, ``httpd``, ``bind``, ``elastic``, ``logstash``, ``kibana``.